 Deep vein thrombosis is a serious condition where clots develop, often in the veins in your legs.
 It can be fatal if the clot travels to the lungs.
 The risk may increase if you are on a long-haul flight.

 You will have an assessment carried out at booking to see if you have increased risk of developing clots.

 Diabetes which occurs during pregnancy is known as gestational diabetes.
 It occurs because the pancreas is not producing enough insulin, a hormone which regulates the body’s sugar, or glucose, levels.

-Because pregnant women need higher insulin levels to keep their blood sugar down, some women may develop temporary diabetes during the second half of their pregnancy.
+Because women need higher insulin levels to keep their blood sugar down, some women may develop temporary diabetes during the second half of their pregnancy.

 Risk factors include:

-Poor glucose control can result in macrosomic (fat) babies - who can come across problems during delivery or develop other problems soon after birth, such as jaundice or breathing problems.
+Poor glucose control can result in macrosomic (fat) babies, who can have problems during delivery or develop other problems after birth, such as jaundice or breathing problems.

-Pre-eclampsia usually happens towards the end of pregnancy, but it may happen earlier.
+Pre-eclampsia usually happens towards the end of the pregnancy, but it may happen earlier.
 It can also happen after the birth.
 It is likely to be more severe if it starts earlier in pregnancy.